-There is some science to suggest that age plays a significant role in what we determine to be our favorite music.
+Some science suggests that age plays a significant role in what we determine to be our favorite music.
 This recent NYT piece summarizes it nicely.

 My Top Rock Album

-For me, the greatest (and my most favorite) rock album is Who’s Next by The Who.
+For me, the greatest (and my favorite) rock album is Who’s Next by The Who.
 This selection more or less jibes with the article’s thesis.
 It’s one of the first albums I remember vividly as a teen.
-The first time I heard “Baba O’Riley” was in a mall Sam Goody on a pair of Acoustic Research 3as.
+I first heard “Baba O’Riley” in Sam Goody mall on a pair of Acoustic Research 3as.
 This was in a sound room with a sliding door and a couch.
-I was too young to understand the concept of “teenage wasteland,” but old enough to appreciate the interplay between the band.
-Hearing this for the first time was amazing.
+I was too young to understand the concept of “teenage wasteland” but old enough to appreciate the interplay between the band.
+Hearing this for the first time was fantastic.

 What Makes It Great

-- Timeless Core Songs – Most of these were worked out and rehearsed in advance of recording through the whole “Lifehouse” disaster.
-As a result, each song is full of the kind of nuances and interplay that only comes from taking them on the road, working out the songs before they are recorded.
+- Timeless Core Songs – Most of these were worked out and rehearsed before recording through the whole “Lifehouse” disaster.
+As a result, each song is full of nuances and interplay that only comes from taking them on the road and working out the pieces before they are recorded.
 For “Getting in Tune” to be the sixth-best song, well, that says something about the quality of the material.
 There is a Deluxe Edition reissue that has some earlier versions of the songs, and you will see what a difference rehearsing them in front of an audience has!

 - Lyrics – Pete Townshend captures teen angst and spiritual aspiration better than anyone.
 These lyrics are all great.
-Also, his use of the “confessional middle eight” as in “I sit looking around, I look at my face in the mirror…” when delivered by Pete after Roger’s wailing vocals is something unique to the Who.
+Also, his use of the “confessional middle eight,” as in “I sit looking around, I look at my face in the mirror…” when delivered by Pete after Roger’s wailing vocals, is unique to the Who.
 No other rock band used two singers quite that way – except maybe the Beatles.
 The way the Who does it with Pete’s tenor conveys emotion.

 - Use of New Sounds – The ARP synthesizer for “Baba O’Riley” and “Won’t Get Fooled Again” were way out in front of anything their contemporaries were doing at the time.
 New sounds.
 I love how the album opens with this weird, fresh, and utterly musical synthesizer on “Baba..”
 Then there is Pete’s fantastic guitar solo on “Goin’ Mobile” – through an envelope filter – what a sound!